 Practicing the 5-minute Discomfort Deal is an easy way to practice delayed gratification, helping you become better and better at it.
-It may simply start as delaying your emotional eating for 5 minutes, but over time it might become delaying it for 30 minutes, then 2 hours, then more than a day… After which you may well have forgotten about what you were feeling emotional about and no longer need desire food to help you manage those emotions.
+It may simply start as delaying your emotional eating for 5 minutes, but over time it might become delaying it for 30 minutes, then 2 hours, then more than a day… Eventually, you get to a point where you may well have forgotten about what you were feeling emotional about or what you were craving until you no longer desire that food.

 - Identify why you eat.
 Use a food journal and the HALT acronym.